relekang/setup-eslint-config/readme.md

 * babel - is there a .babelrc file in the directory
 * typescript - is there a tsconfig.json file in the directory
 * flowtype - is there a .flowconfig file in the directory

+Create a file like the following example, and then add it to bin in `package.json`.

 ```javascript
 const {setup} = require('setup-eslint-config')